 StrengthsFinder vs Calling Test: Which One Do You Need?

-You have probably heard of StrengthsFinder — now called CliftonStrengths.
-Maybe you have taken it.
+You've probably heard of StrengthsFinder — now officially called CliftonStrengths.
+Maybe you've taken it.
 Maybe your church or employer paid for it.

 What StrengthsFinder Measures

-Strengths: Well-researched, backed by decades of data, widely used in corporate and church settings.
+- Strengths.
+Well-researched, statistically validated, backed by decades of data, widely used in corporate and church settings.

 What Calling Test Measures

-Strengths: Adaptive (no two people take the same test), faith-integrated, addresses emotional and spiritual blocks, generates personalized results from your actual words.
+- Strengths.
+Adaptive (no two people take the exact same test), faith-integrated, surfaces emotional and spiritual blocks, generates a personalized result from your actual words.

 Side-by-Side Comparison